 Invasive species are a major threat to biodiversity and can cause erosion along the stream bank.
 Not only is this a concern for native plants and animals, but for trail users and the community as well.
 The Junction Creek Stewardship Committee aims to address major ecological concerns associated with the spread of invasive plants along Junction Creek and engage with community stakeholders to encourage greater education and community stewardship.

+The JCSC has two funded projects this year to help address invasive species in the Junction Creek watershed and provide resources to empower community-led stewardship.
 The “Addressing erosion and biodiversity loss through invasive species management” project will conduct surveys of invasive species along Junction Creek to identify and monitor the spread of invasive terrestrial plants.
 Data collected from this project will contribute to scientific databases to facilitate the long-term management of invasive plant species and direct future restoration efforts along Junction Creek.